davidorme/Masters_GIS/practicals/practical_2/practical_2.md

 We are going to be using the MAXENT species distribution modelling program.
 Using MaxEnt in R is a bit of a pain, because it requires the MAXENT program to be separately installed and also requires the `rJava` package.
-The RStudio Cloud project for this practical is all ready to go, but if you want to follow this on your own machine then you will need to:
+The Posit Cloud project for this practical is all ready to go, but if you want to follow this on your own machine then you will need to: